firebird-finance/firebird-docs/docs/vtokens.md

 **Old vUSD to New vUSD**

-Old vUSD users much migrate their vUSD to ‘New vUSD’ using our migration contract.
+Old vUSD users must migrate their vUSD to ‘New vUSD’ using our migration contract.
 Link here: New vUSD will be used with vTokens and Value Lending.

 > The deadline for the migration is 30-June-2021.